fanglingsu/vimb/index.md

 1. Download the sources

-   - You can get vimb from github with following command.
+   - You can get vimb from github by following command.

          git clone git://github.com/fanglingsu/vimb.git vimb